 If you need assistance in ordering your textbooks, see the FacultyEnlight website or contact Lisa Albers (Kent campus; firstname.lastname@example.org) and Patrick Duff (Regional campuses; email@example.com).
 Faculty and instructors must place orders with the bookstore.
 Failing to do so can jeopardize some students’ abilities to pay for their textbooks with book scholarships which can only be used at the bookstore.

-In 2017, governor Kasich mandated that each State institution develop a textbook selection policy.
+In 2017, Gov. Kasich mandated that each state institution develop a textbook selection policy.
 Kent State has not implemented a textbook selection policy at this time.